chaitanyagupta/zorm/README.md

 (ql:quickload "zorm")
 ```

-## Tutorial
+## Usage (tutorial)

-The following examples illustrate usage and features of zorm.
+The following examples illustrate usage and features of zorm in tutorial form.

 Make sure you have PostgreSQL (10 or above) installed, then create a test
 database: